TEXAS EDUCATION TODAY:

 It is time we turn the tide!

-As an educator and the parent of a Texas public high school senior, I am committed to strengthening our public schools and empowering our children.
-I believe every child deserves a textbook.
+As an educator and the mother of an educator, I am committed to strengthening our public schools and empowering our children.
+I voted for the recent changes in school funding last session.
+Together we passed an $11.6 billion school finance measure, we increased the state’s education budget as well as increased teacher pay and training.
+But this is not enough-- I believe every child deserves a textbook.
 I believe every child deserves access to technology.
 I believe every child deserves a qualified, committed teacher.
-I believe every child deserves to be educated in a clean, safe environment.
-I believe that every child is a gift with the potential to thrive and prosper.
 I believe in the future of Texas.
 Today, we can no longer afford to sacrifice our children and place our public educational system in a financial stranglehold.

 Failing to invest in our children today will lead to dire consequences for our future tomorrow.

-Ten years ago, Texas provided 45% in public-school funding.
-Today, despite rising student populations, Texas has reduced its public-school funding to 38%, forcing local taxpayers to fill the gap while also diverting funds to various voucher programs they call “tax credits.”
+Ten years ago, Texas provided 50% in public-school funding.
+Texas, despite rising student populations, has reduced its public-school funding, forcing local taxpayers to fill the gap while also diverting funds to various voucher programs they call “tax credits".
+Today, we must continue to fight for lawmakers to return to funding 50% of our public education budget as we did just a decade ago and ensure that all children have access to Pre-K.

 As an educator, public school parent, and lifelong servant, I have what it takes to move us into the future and out from being stuck in the past.